beauknowstech/beauknowstech.github.io/_posts/2022-07-01-I-Passed-the-OSCP.md

 ## Advice for if you are brand new.

 If you really don’t know where to start, do [tryhackme](https://tryhackme.com/) first starting with the pre-security path.
 This will introduce you to how computers and networking works.
 As well as the windows and linux basics.
 Then [HTB](https://hackthebox.com) (5 easy windows machines and 5 easy linux machines).
 Follow along with [ippsec](https://www.youtube.com/channel/UCa6eh7gCkpPo5XXUDfygQQA) for those first 10 or so boxes so you can get the basic methodology down.
 Next do a bunch of boxes from [TJNull’s famous list](https://docs.google.com/spreadsheets/d/1dwSMIAPIam0PuRBkCiDI88pU3yzrqqHkDtBngUHNCw8/edit#gid=0).
+Take the boxes from this list and add them to the ToDo list in HackTheBox.
+Then you can sort them by difficulty.
+Just start with the easiest ones and work your way down.

 Then sign up for PWK and do the lab for a few months.
 Saving proving grounds for the last 2-3 months before the exam as they seem to be the closest to the exam machines.

 Everyone wants to be as efficient as possible.
 But I do think that there is a good reason to get the Learn One.
 One year.
 Two exam attempts.
 I think it's great.
 If you can… get your work to pay for it.
 If you are in a dev, IT or security role, they should.
 That is nothing for most education budgets at most companies.